miguelriosoliveira/project-trakt/README.md

 ### v0.0.1 - The Technical Foundation

+The goal here is to achieve a healthy devops culture and a pleasant dev experience for the project.

 - [x] Deploy v0.0.1 to Vercel ("Hello World" version)
 - [x] Setup code style formatting on IDE (ESLint config)
 - [x] Setup code style formatting on PR (GitHub Actions ESLint config)